Tatsu1020/self-supervised-dutch-dysarthria-asr/README.md

 2. Please install the dependencies by executing the following command.
 ```
 pip install -r requirements.txt

 ```
 ## Evaluation
+Before starting the evaluation, make sure that you unzip the data.\
 First, move to the scripts directory.
 ```
 cd scripts